 God was Faithful to Abraham

-Abraham, the father of the Jewish people, was a faithful patriarch, endured hardship along the way, but also made some bad decisions.
+Abraham, the father of the Jewish people, was a faithful patriarch, who endured hardship along the way, but also made some bad decisions.
 He did not always demonstrate faithfulness to God, but God always remained faithful to Abraham.

 One of the great signs of God’s faithfulness was the long-anticipated birth of Abraham’s son Isaac to fulfill the promise and covenant God made with Abraham.